 If you are a restaurant and are offering food delivery as part of your services, there are significant risks that go along with the rewards of increased revenue and client counts that delivery can bring.
-Thankfully, those risks can be managed with the proper insurance program that ensures your business doesn’t encounter an unexpected, uncovered, and likely expensive claim.
+Thankfully, those risks can be managed with commercial auto insurance that ensures your business doesn’t encounter an unexpected, uncovered, and likely expensive claim.

 Not having the right commercial auto insurance for your Connecticut restaurant could be devastating, read on for information on how to avoid this situation.

 If your Restaurant owns or leases the vehicles used to deliver food, it’s essential to make sure you have a Commercial Auto policy with those vehicles specifically listed (scheduled) on the policy.
 The liability coverage for your business follows the vehicles listed on your policy, so if a vehicle your company owns is delivering food and is scheduled on the policy, you have coverage up to the limits you selected.

 If Personally Owned Cars are Used for Delivery